 Fashion is a dirty industry — literally.
 It pollutes our water supply, encourages overconsumption, and exploits the women and children who work in factories.
-Overall, it demands an unending supply of finite resources and produces huge amounts of waste.
+It demands an unending supply of finite resources and produces huge amounts of waste.

 But fashion is also a means of artistic expression.
-There’s something fun and exciting about taking a risk and using apparel to articulate your personal style.
+There’s something fun and exciting about taking a risk and using what you wear to articulate your personal style.

-So how do you match a love for clothing with a love for our planet?
-With slow fashion, you can express your viewpoint while still promoting sustainable practices that look after the Earth.
+So how do you match your love for clothing with your love for our planet?
+With slow fashion, you can express your viewpoint while still promoting sustainable practices that keep the Earth healthy.

 Fashion and the environment

 It’s no secret that the fashion industry takes a toll on the environment.
-Take cotton.
+Take cotton as an example.
 Although it’s a textile used in many clothing items, it’s also the most pesticide-intensive crop in the world, and its production seriously degrades soil quality.
-What’s more, it’s also an extremely thirsty crop.
-It takes about 20,000 liters of water to produce just one kilogram (roughly 2.2 pounds) of cotton — the equivalent of just one T-shirt and one pair of jeans.
+What’s more, it’s an extremely thirsty crop, requiring about 20,000 liters of water for an output of one kilogram (2.2 pounds) — the equivalent of just one T-shirt and one pair of jeans.

 “Alternative” synthetic fabrics, like polyester, also wreak havoc on our planet.
-Both coal and petroleum are key ingredients in polyester, and its production requires massive amounts of energy.
-And, because polyester fibers aren’t natural, they don’t break down.
-This means that items made from polyester sit in our landfills for hundreds of years.
+Both coal and petroleum are key ingredients in this fabric, and its production requires massive amounts of energy.
+And since polyester fibers aren’t natural, they don’t break down.
+This means that items made from polyester will sit in our landfills for hundreds of years.

 But it’s unfair to assign all the blame to farmers and lab technicians.
-Make no mistake — consumer demand has risen sharply since 2000, and many brands are not only instigating such trends; they’re supporting them.
-Although there are traditionally two primary seasons per year in the fashion industry (spring/summer and fall/winter), many fast-fashion companies create clothing and churn through inventory at an alarming rate.
-In fact, brands often unveil new collections every week, so it’s not uncommon for stores to have more than 50 micro-seasons per year.
+Make no mistake — consumer demand has risen sharply since about 2000, and many brands are not only instigating such trends; they’re supporting them.
+Although the fashion industry has traditionally had two primary seasons per year (spring/summer and fall/winter), many fast-fashion companies create clothing and churn through their inventory at an alarming rate.
+In fact, many brands unveil new collections every single week, so it’s not uncommon for stores to have more than 50 micro-seasons per year.

 And, of course, every clothing item has a lifespan.
 Since fast fashion pieces aren’t very durable, they don’t survive lots of wear or a high number of washes — which encourages consumers to throw them away and replace them more often.
 Unfortunately, about 85 percent of all textiles in the United States end up in landfills, and the average American throws away 70 pounds of clothing every year.
 Consumers still have lots of room for improvement.